|

 4. Withdraw SOL to your staking wallet using the correct Solana address (always double-check this).

-Once the SOL lands in your wallet, you’re ready to stake.
+Once the SOL lands in your wallet, you are ready to stake.
 But before diving in, there are some important pre-staking considerations to keep in mind.

 3) Factors to Consider Before Staking